dbvcode/interview-search/README.md

 ## Notes

--   This app is intended for me to sift thru the list in an easy manner and am happy if I find a few automated job openings along the way!
+-   This app is intended to sift thru the list in an easy manner and am happy if I find a few automated job openings along the way!

 -   The app and methodology is clearly not bulletproof and I am sure a lot of results are not found.